ZOUHAIRFGRA/kessab-pro/README.md

 # 🐑 KessabPro Mobile App

 KessabPro is a React Native app designed to help farmers efficiently manage livestock transactions.
-This app enables farmers to list their animals, track sales, and provide quick access to animal details using QR codes.
+This app enables farmers to list their animals, track sales, and monitor transactions with a user-friendly interface.

-**Note:** This is a beta version of the app with some features still under development.
+**Note:** This is the first stable version of the app, released as a beta with core features implemented.

 ## 📱 Features

 - **Farmer Interface**:
-  - Login access for farmers.
-  - Add, update, and manage animals with CRUD operations (including image uploads).
-  - Track sales and payment statuses, viewing the buyer and animal status.
+  - **Manage Animals**:
+    - Full CRUD operations (Create, Read, Update, Delete) for animals.
+    - Edit animal details, including image uploads.
+  - **Activity & Medical Logs**:
-  - Add logs for medical and activity tracking.
+    - Add and manage activity logs and medical logs for each animal to track health and events.
+  - **Category Management**:
+    - Create custom categories by selecting icons from the database with CRUD operations.
+    - Default "Livestock" category provided on first login (read-only, cannot be edited or deleted) to kickstart the farmer’s journey.
+  - **Sales Management**:
-  - Create sales by selecting animals, choosing or adding buyers, specifying quantities, and entering amounts (supports multiple transactions).
+    - Create a sale by selecting an existing buyer or adding a new one, choosing pre-existing animals or adding new ones.
-  - View all sales and associated transactions.
-  - Search for animals and sales efficiently.
-  - **QR Scanner**: Scan QR codes for quick access to animal and sale details.
-  - **Weather Widget**: Display current weather conditions.
-  - **Marketplace Button**: A placeholder for future marketplace functionality (not yet implemented).
-  - **Inventory & Food Management**: Features planned for future versions.
+    - Sale summary includes agreed amount and paid amount, followed by transaction creation.
+  - **Transactions**:
+    - View transaction history for a specific sale or buyer.
+    - Add transactions tied to a specific sale or evenly split across all sales for a buyer if no sale is specified.
+    - Export sales as PDFs with a summary and QR codes for buyers, animals, and sales (scannable to redirect to corresponding screens).
+  - **Dashboard**:
+    - Displays farmer stats (e.g., total animals, sales, transactions) for quick insights.

-- **Offline Mode**:
+  - **Profile**:
-  - Manage data offline and sync when reconnected.
+    - Manage farmer profile details.

----

 ## 🛠 Tech Stack